Mu2e/Offline/DQMHelpers/README.md

-sector names and the channel->sector map are geometry-derived and are injected by the caller, and a negative sector entry skips the channel — which is how `CrvDQMcollector` drops its Proditions `notConnected` channels without the helper knowing about Proditions. `CRVRecoDQMAnalyzer` has no Proditions, so it keeps those channels; they enter at MPV zero.
+sector names and the channel->sector map are geometry-derived and are injected by the caller, and a negative sector entry skips the channel — which is how `CrvDQMcollector` drops its Proditions `notConnected` channels without the helper knowing about Proditions.
+A caller with no Proditions keeps those channels;
+they enter at MPV zero.

 ### The fit